clevercli/clevercli/README.md

 Example: `clevercli refactor < index.ts`

+- **poem**: Asks ChatGPT to write a small poem on the topic.

+Example: `clevercli poem "hacker news"`

 See [./src/prompts/](./src/prompts) for the list of available prompts.

 See [Adding a built-in prompt](#adding-a-built-in-prompt) for adding an official prompt.